DigitalSilo/digitalsilodocs/README.md

 ```
 `TResponse` has to be an instance of the `Response` abstract class defined in the `DigitalSilo.Grain.Abstracts` namespace.

 Let's imagine that we want to have the silo compute the perimeter of a rectangular.
-We will need a grain to define a rectangular and a respective response class where the computed perimeter is stored.
+We will need grain to define a rectangular and a respective response class where the computed perimeter is stored.

 ```cs
 using DigitalSilo.Grain.Abstracts;